 The word Islam means peace and submission to God.
 This submission requires a fully conscious and willing effort to submit to the one Almighty God.
 One must consciously give oneself to the service of Allah.
-This means to act on what Allah enjoins all of us to do (in the Qur’an) and what His beloved Prophet, Muhammad (pbuh) encouraged us to do in his Sunnah (his lifestyle and sayings personifying the Qur’an).
+This means to act on what Allah enjoins all of us to do (in the Qur’an) and what His beloved Prophet, Muhammad (PBUH) encouraged us to do in his Sunnah (his lifestyle and sayings personifying the Qur’an).

 Once we humble ourselves, rid ourselves of our ego’s and submit totally to Allah in faith and in action, we will surely feel peace in our hearts.
 Establishing peace in our hearts will eventually manifest itself in our behavior as well.

-Islam is careful to remind us that it not just a religion, but rather it is a way of life that must be practiced continuously for it to be Islam.
-The Muslim must practice the five pillars of the religion: the declaration of faith in the oneness of Allah and the prophet-hood of Muhammad (pbuh), prayer, fasting the month of Ramadan, charity to those less fortunate, and the pilgrimage to Makkah.
+Islam is careful to remind us that it, not just a religion, but rather it is a way of life that must be practiced continuously for it to be Islam.
+The Muslim must practice the five pillars of the religion: the declaration of faith in the oneness of Allah and the prophet-hood of Muhammad (PBUH), prayer, fasting the month of Ramadan, charity to those less fortunate, and the pilgrimage to Makkah.
 Muslims also believe in the six articles of faith: belief in God, the Holy Books, the prophets, the angels, the Day of Judgment and God’s decree, whether for good or ill.

 There are other principles which concern virtually all facets of one’s personal, family and civic life.
 These include such matters as diet, clothing, personal hygiene, interpersonal relations, business ethics, responsibilities towards parents, spouse and children, marriage, divorce and inheritance, civil and criminal law, fighting in defense of Islam, relations with non-Muslims, and much more.

 Unlike other beings, man has the tendency to think that anything that is organized must have an organizer.
-Islam simply applies the same natural logic to the universe and the environment around us which has so many amazing and well organized inter-related systems that witness of the existence of a powerful creator.
+Islam simply applies the same natural logic to the universe and the environment around us which has so many amazing and well organized inter-related systems that witness the existence of a powerful creator.

-It is in this direction that Muslims believe in an unseen Ultimate Creator, source of all the physical and spiritual power that exist in the universe.
-We know about this creator not only through the powerful evidence of how organized the universe is, but also through a line of prophets, including but not limited to Adam, Noah, Abraham, Moses, Jesus and Mohammed.
+It is in this direction that Muslims believe in an unseen Ultimate Creator, source of all the physical and spiritual power that exists in the universe.
+We know about this creator not only through the powerful evidence of how organized the universe is but also through a line of prophets, including but not limited to Adam, Noah, Abraham, Moses, Jesus, and Mohammed.
 They came to draw our attention to him so that we may make the choice to believe by understanding and knowing that all that is organized must have an organizer and that this universe is the creation of the ultimate organizer: God the One, the Eternal, the Creator.